New insights into the structure of the neutron

 Blank space on the form factor map filled with precise data

-In the BESIII experiment being undertaken in China, it has recently proved possible to precisely determine the corresponding data in the energy range 2 to 3.8 gigaelectronvolts; as pointed out in the article published in the current issue of Nature Physics by the partnership, this is over 60 times more accurate compared to previous measurements.
-“With this new data, we have, so to speak, filled a blank space on the neutron form factor ‘map’, which until now was unknown territory,” points out Frank Maas.
-“This data is now as precise as that obtained in corresponding scattering experiments.
-As a result, our knowledge of the form factors of the neutron will change dramatically, and as such we will get a far more comprehensive picture of this important building block of nature.”
+In the BESIII Experiment being undertaken in China, it has recently proved possible to precisely determine the corresponding data in the energy range of 2 to 3.8 gigaelectronvolts.
+As pointed out in an article published by the partnership in the current issue of Nature Physics, this is over 60 times more accurate compared to previous measurements.
+"With this new data, we have, so to speak, filled a blank space on the neutron form factor 'map', which until now was unknown territory," Professor Frank Maas pointed out.
+"This data is now as precise as that obtained in corresponding scattering experiments.
+As a result, our knowledge of the form factors of the neutron will change dramatically and as such we will get a far more comprehensive picture of this important building block of nature."

 Truly pioneering work in a difficult field of research